Skip to content

 transactions are normalized?

-There are several phrases that reliably activate step-by-step reasoning:
+There are several phrases that reliably create useful planning:

 Before implementing anything: